indyvision/hashicat-azure/README.md

 # hashicat
-Hashicat: A terraform built application for use in Hashicorp workshops
+Hashicat: A terraform built application for use in Hashicorp workshops - test

 Includes "Meow World" website.